Helping collegiate student-athletes

 Join Ready, Set, Next

-This course includes 6 modules with 6 total hours of instruction.
-You are provided a workbook, which includes materials to develop Your Action Plan to help you deal with transitions.
+This course includes 6 modules with approximately 6 total hours of programming.
+You are provided a workbook, where you can reflect on what you learn and build your individualized Action Plan that you can use throughout your sport career.

-If you are in North Dakota OR attended a North Dakota college/university, you have free access to this course through June, 30, 2025.
+If you are in North Dakota OR attended a North Dakota college/university, you have free access to the self-directed program through June, 30, 2025.
 This effort is associated with North Dakota’s State Suicide Prevention Program, funded by the North Dakota Health Department of Health and Human Services (HHS), Behavioral Health Division (BHD).

-Paid registrants have lifetime access to the on-demand course!
+Paid registrants have lifetime access to the self-directed program!